harrisjose/ember-waypoint/README.md

 ```

 Ember Waypoint includes [this polyfill](https://www.npmjs.com/package/intersection-observer) since the intersection observer is still a wip in [some browsers](https://caniuse.com/#feat=intersectionobserver).
 Further versions might exclude the polyfill as browser support improves.

-I'm very open to feedback on this addon.
-I made this because I was using intersection observers for a couple of different cases but if you have a cool idea or suggestion to make this better, please let me know :)

 Usage
 ------------------------------------------------------------------------------